 Rate of Transpiration Experiment

-This simple investigation uses a hairdryer to increase the air flow and temperature around the leaves of a stick of celery to find out how the rate of transpiration is affected.
+This simple investigation uses a hairdryer to increase the airflow and temperature around the leaves of a celery stick to find out how the rate of transpiration is affected.

 Two celery stalks with leaves

 Choose two stalks of celery with leaves that are similar in size.